5212 was produced by Armstrong Whitworth at their works in Newcastle in 1935 and gained the British Railways number 45212 after nationalisation.

 In April 2017 it moved north to work on the West Highland line where it was operated by the crews of West Coast Railways.

-During 2018 the locomotive is being based at Southall as a standby for Cathedral Express trips.
+During 2018 the locomotive was based at Southall as a standby for Cathedral Express trips.

 |Home Base||Current Status||Owner|